pythonarcade/arcade/doc/source/installation_windows.rst

 https://github.com/pvcraven/arcade

+If you are picking "the hard way" we assume you will know how to take it from here.

-Step 3: Install A Development Environment
+Step 3: Install a Development Environment
 -----------------------------------------

 Get and set up one of these development environments: